valor-software/ng2-handsontable/README.md

 # ng2-handsontable

-Native Angular2 directive for the [Handsontable](https://github.com/handsontable/handsontable) component.
+Native Angular2+ wrapper for [Handsontable](https://github.com/handsontable/handsontable).

 [Handsontable](https://github.com/handsontable/handsontable) is a data grid component with an Excel-like appearance.
 Built in JavaScript, it integrates with any data source and comes with [features](http://docs.handsontable.com/tutorial-features.html) like data validation, sorting, grouping, data binding or column ordering.
 Actively supported by the Handsoncode team and the GitHub community.